 5. Assemble a Team of Advisors.
 The good news is that you don’t have to embark on the succession planning journey alone.
 A variety of professional advisors can help you create a family business succession plan that’s customized for your unique situation.
 They include your financial advisor, CPA, attorney, insurance agent and your company’s board of directors.

-These professionals can offer an unbiased perspective and share tips they’ve learned working with other family businesses like yours.
+These professionals can offer an unbiased perspective, share tips they’ve learned working with other family businesses like yours, and help with preparation of important valuations, protections, and documents.
 With their guidance, you might be able to consider options and strategies you wouldn’t have thought of otherwise.

 6. Do What’s Best for the Business.
 Family business succession planning can be complicated and emotional because it requires you to make difficult decisions with your loved ones in mind.
 As you evaluate your future and the future of your business, it boils down to doing what is in the best interests of your business.